src-d/blog/content/post/review-programs-with-graphs.md

-[“Learning to Represent Programs with Graphs”](https://arxiv.org/abs/1711.00740) — a paper from [“Deep Program Understanding” group](https://www.microsoft.com/en-us/research/project/program/) at Microsoft Research was presented at ICLR 2018 earlier this year.
+[“Learning to Represent Programs with Graphs”](https://arxiv.org/abs/1711.00740) — a paper from [“Deep Program Understanding” group](https://www.microsoft.com/en-us/research/project/program/) at Microsoft Research was presented at [ICLR 2018](https://iclr.cc/archive/www/doku.php%3Fid=iclr2018:main.html) earlier this year.

 {{% tweet 958128393027047424 %}}

  This work is particularly interesting example of research for a few reasons:

-* has an interesting background, rooted in physics research
+* has an interesting background, rooted in physics research,
-* explores structured, graph-based representations
+* explores structured, graph-based representations,
-* includes but goes beyond purely syntactic features
+* includes but goes beyond purely syntactic features,
-* model has official open source implementation (open science!)
+* model has official open source implementation (open science!),
 * and this knowledge was actually applied in industry, to build a real product

 We’ll summarize briefly the paper itself in the next sections, but first some background on the main Machine